Skip navigation

 • Smoking

 Women have to prioritize taking care of their overall health.
-Diet, exercise, sleep and stress all contribute to their well-being today and as they age.
-Those health needs often take a back seat while juggling jobs, finances, and family.
-Annual exams and health screenings get delayed.
+Diet, exercise, sleep and stress all contribute to your well-being today and as you age.
+For women, health concerns often take a back seat as they juggle jobs, finances, and family responsibilities.
+Annual exams and health screenings often get delayed.

-• Maintaining a healthy weight with a nutritious diet
+• Maintaining a healthy weight and eating a nutritious diet

 • Exercising regularly, including strength training